marcobevilacqua94/easy-webrag-langchain-demo/README.md

 - one using RAG (Couchbase logo)
 - one using pure LLM - Gemini (🤖).

-For RAG, we are using LangChain, Couchbase Vector Search & OpenAI.
+For RAG, we are using LangChain, Couchbase Vector Search & Gemini.
 We fetch parts of the PDF relevant to the question using Vector search & add it as the context to the LLM.
 The LLM is instructed to answer based on the context from the Vector Store.

 ### How to Configure